Techie + Gamers

 Boost Oxygen

 Boost Oxygen sells bottles with 95% pure oxygen.
 Many assume it’s a hoax because, after all, oxygen is everywhere.
-But in reality, it’s hard to get clean air during many recreational activities.
+In reality, it’s hard to get clean air during recreational activities.
 Kevin O’Leary realized this and made a deal with the founders, Mike Grice and Rob Neuner.
-As of 2023, Boost Oxygen is worth $15 million.

 Mike went to the American Public University System and got a master’s degree in Military Science.
-Later on, he attended the University of Southern California’s Marshall School of Business to get an MBA.
+Later on, he attended USC Marshall School of Business to get an MBA.
+Rob Neuner was a businessman at heart, but most of his early endeavors were in Europe, importing beer across the continent.

-Neuner was always traveling to the Czech Republic for business and always used supplemental oxygen when he had jet lag.
+Neuner was always traveling to the Czech Republic for business and used supplemental oxygen when he had jet lag.
 He spotted a new opportunity after discovering that there were no bottled oxygen providers in the US.

 Thus, he left the beer importing industry and went to America.
 There, he linked up with Mike Grice to officially launch Boost Oxygen in 2007.
 Like every other supplemental oxygen product, it was not FDA-approved.